ENT510/LGF_Stash/readme.md

-# LGF Safe System
+# LGF Safe System - README

 ## Overview

 The LGF Safe System is designed to handle in-game safes with features like creating, interacting, moving, and managing stash data.
 Players can place and interact with safes, which store data and inventory.
-The system provides interaction menus and mini-games (configured as either `ox_lib` or `bl_ui`), allowing players to interact with safes and manage their contents but is all customizable to improve other Resource.
+The system provides interaction menus and mini-games (configured as either `ox_lib` or `bl_ui`), allowing players to interact with safes and manage their contents.

 ## Key Features